FAIMS/faims-scanner/README.md

 0. Take one or more photos:
   0. With the new record still open, start the AZ Camera app.
-  0. Ensure that photos are being taken as .dng files:
+  0. Ensure that photos are being taken as .jpg files:
-    0. With the device in the portrait orientation, in the top right corner of the screen, tap the ellipsis icon.
-    0. In the row of icons at the top of the screen, tap the third from the left to cycle through the values “JPG”, “JPG RAW” and “RAW”.
-Selecting “RAW” saves photos as .dng files.
   0. Take a photo using the camera icon.

 0. Attach the photos to the record: